 - If you crave carbs, you should try Mantı aka Turkish Ravioli!
-Mantı is little a handmade dumplings are filled with ground lamb or beef, which topped with creamy yogurt and melted butter tomato paste sauce.
+Mantı is little a handmade dumplings filled with ground lamb or beef, topped with creamy yogurt and melted butter tomato paste sauce.
 Or Etli Ekmek, which is a long and thin piece of flatbread, topped with meat and cheese.

 - As a lighter dinner option, you can have Meze, which actually consists of a small selection of dishes commonly served with drinks or before a meal.
 You can either just eat Meze, or you can also order a main dish with them.
 Turkish people love eating Meze while drinking Rakı, which is a traditional alcoholic beverage.

-- Traditional Turkish Mezes are Cacık, which is yogurt with herbs and cucumber, hummus, butter, Dolma, which is rice-stuffed vine leaves, eggplant salad, Feta cheese and all served with a warm pide.
+- Traditional Turkish Mezes are Cacık, which is yogurt with herbs and cucumber, hummus, and butter, and Dolma, which is rice-stuffed vine leaves, eggplant salad, Feta cheese and all served with a warm pide.
 Pide is a flatbread which is kind of like a pizza, but is much better.
 It is a typical Turkish comfort food.

 The national drink, Rakı, is a must if you want to have an authentic Turkish food experience.
 It is a spirit, distilled from grapes and made with aniseed.
-When Rakı is mixed with water and ice, its color changes from transparent to white, which is why it is also called lions milk.
+When Rakı is mixed with water and ice, its color changes from transparent to white, which is why it is also called lion’s milk.

 Ramadan in Turkey

-If you’re in a smaller part of Turkey during Ramadan, you should know that some restaurants will be shut during the day, and it is considered inappropriate if you eat in front of those who are fasting.
-Although in touristy places like Istanbul’s Sultanahmet square, you will easily find a bite to eat.
+If you’re in a smaller part of Turkey during Ramadan, you should know that some restaurants will be shut during the day, and it is considered inappropriate you eat in front of those who are fasting.
+Although in touristy places like Istanbul’s Sultanahmet Square, you will easily find a bite to eat.

 What to Wear in Turkey?

 No, all Turkish people don’t dress conservatively.
-Somehow the country is split where one half of the people wear conservative attire while the other half wear whatever they want and don’t mind showing some skin.
+Somehow the country is split where one-half of the people wear conservative attire while the other half wear whatever they want and don’t mind showing some skin.
 Don’t stand out as a tourist, but try to blend in.

 You can wear pretty much anything you want in Turkey, depending on the weather.
-During summer, light cotton pants, T-shirts and flip-flops are the most common clothes to wear.
+During summer, light cotton pants, T-shirts, and flip-flops are the most common clothes to wear.
 Depending on the location, you can also wear shorts.

 During Spring and Fall, you should bring a warm jacket/windbreaker because the weather is rainy, and it is chilly at night.
-And during winter, better pack your sweaters because it snows almost everywhere in Turkey.
+And during winter, you better pack your sweaters because it snows almost everywhere in Turkey.
 For the beach, you can basically wear anything you want.
 Most Turkish women love sunbathing in their bikinis.